ooni/spec/probe/README.md

 interaction (4).
 Depending on the nettest, there will be or will not be inputs, and there will be or not be test helpers.
 Two examples:

-1. if you run a [Web Connectivity]( ..//nettests/ts-017-web-connectivity.md), this will require one or more URLs as input.
-The engine will access those URLs and use a specific test helpers to also access those URLs and have a comparison.
+1. If you run [Web Connectivity]( ..//nettests/ts-017-web-connectivity.md), this will require one or more URLs as input.
+The engine will access those URLs and use a specific test helper to also access those URLs and do a comparison.
 The results of comparing the engine and the test helper measurement will become the result of the web measurement;

-2. if you run a [NDT test](../nettests/ts-022-ndt.md), there will be no input and no OONI controlled test helper.
-However, the test will measure the performance between the engine and a measurement server (which we don't consider a test helper because is not directly controlled by OONI).
-The performance measurements will be included into the results.
+2. If you run a [NDT test](../nettests/ts-022-ndt.md), there will be no input and no OONI controlled test helper.
+However, the test will measure the performance between the engine and a measurement server (which we don't consider a test helper because it is not directly controlled by OONI).
+The performance measurements will be included in the results.

 Nettests that require input produce one measurement for each input.
 Instead, when there is no input, the nettest produces a single measurement.
 In this